Pilot2938/Pilot2938-FG-liveries/README.md

 # FG-liveries
 liveries for FlightGear
 All liveries are fully made by me
-If you have suggestions for more liveries write to me on FG forum I'll upload it usually in the next 24h
+If you have suggestions for more liveries write to me on FG forum or FG discord I'll upload it usually in the next 7 days

 Liveries you can find: